 Who should apply?

 Applicants must be current Pitt students or postdocs with an advanced idea who need additional project funding.
 It is highly recommended that interested students have participated in at least one or more Big Idea Center, or related, event or program prior to application.

 The first round of applications will consist of a document submitted on or before the deadline (see Key Dates below).
 Screening of the first round to select semi-finalists will be facilitated by the Big Idea Center and will consist of interviews and requests for additional information.
 Final round teams will present pitches to the investment committee.

 Terms and Important Information for Applicants

-Investments into already formed entities, such as LLCs or C Corps, will be in the form of SAFE notes (Simple Agreement for Future Equity) with pre-defined terms.
+Investments into already formed C Corps will be in the form of SAFE notes (Simple Agreement for Future Equity) with pre-defined terms.
 Learn more about SAFE notes here.

 A student project which has not yet been formed into an entity will receive a fixed amount of money upfront, payable directly to the student team members or lead student (which may be considered taxable income), to help defray the costs of startup formation.
 The remaining tranche of the investment will then be made into the corporate entity.

 The University will be the shareholder for the investment.
 The founding donors to the fund will act as advisors and mentors to the startup projects.